Jennifer Thomas (pianist): Career

 Commencing June 19, 2019, Thomas embarked on a well-received summer concert tour of the western United States.

 During 2019, more ice skating recognition of her music continued when her composition "Illumination" was performed to in a free skate program by American Alysa Liu to win the ISU Junior Grand Prix in the United States.
 Liu retained the title in 2020 skating to the same composition.
 2020 also saw Cha Jun-hwan win the South Korean figure skating championships performing to the Thomas and Kimberly StarKey composition The Fire Within.

 In March 2021, Thomas's music was performed in the 2021 World Figure Skating Championships by Rika Kihira, Cha Jun-hwan and Alexandra Feigin and in April by Rika Kihira for the ISU World Team Trophy in Figure Skating.

 The 2020 Summer Olympics, held in Tokyo, Japan July 2021, saw her original composition Winter Symphony performed by Russian Olympic Committee gold medallist gymnast Vladislava Urazova and her arrangement of Tchaikovsky's Dance of the Sugar Plum Fairy used in a routine by 21st placed finalist gymnast Lee Yun-seo from South Korea.
 At the 2022 Winter Olympics held in Beijing China, Karen Chen representing Team USA (who won a silver medal) skated to a Jennifer Thomas, Escala (group) and Hugo Choinard mix of "Requiem for a Tower" and "Requiem for a Dream", composed by Clint Mansell.

 In December 2023, Thomas released her 7th album 'Classical Reimagined Vo1 1' featuring her own piano arrangements of classical works.

 After four years working on the special project on 7 June 2024, she released a new award-winning album 'Oceans' and appeared on the cover of Crossover Music Magazine Vol.35.

-In 2025 the album won 2 categories in the Inter Continental Music Awards.
+In 2025 the album won 3 categories in the Inter Continental Music Awards.

+Thomas's 'Rise of the Phoenix' was performed at the 2026 Winter Olympics by Utana Yoshida and Masaya Morita, which led to Japan winning a silver medal in the figure skating team event.